sapegin/washingcode-book/manuscript/Code_style.md

 expect(c1.textContent).toEqual('Tacos')
 -->

-I can probably write a whole book of such examples.
+I can probably write a whole book of such examples, and let’s not forget the eternal debate of tabs vesus spaces.

 In all the examples above I prefer the last variation but I’d never ask someone to change their code during code review if they use another variation.

+There’s zero code readability improvement.
+The code is just different, none of the variations are better than the other.
+And even the consistency argument isn’t good enough, unless we can automate code replacement completely transparently for the developer.
+Otherwise the cost of maintaining the convention would be too high.

 ## Conclusion